 By the 18th century, however, Europeans on the whole lost interest in pumpkin pie.
 According to HowStuffWorks, Europeans began to prefer apple, pear, and quince pies, which they perceived as more sophisticated.
 But at the same time pumpkin pie was losing favor in Europe, it was gaining true staple status in America.

-In 1796, Amelia Simmons published American Cookery, the first cookbook written and published in the New World colonies.
-Simmons included two recipes for “pompkin pudding” cooked in pastry crust.
+In 1796, Amelia Simmons published American Cookery, the first cookbook written and published in the American colonies.
+Simmons included two recipes for pompkin pudding cooked in pastry crust.
 Simmons’s recipes call for “stewed and strained” pumpkin, combined with a mixture of nutmeg, allspice, and ginger (yes, it seems our pumpkin spice obsession dates back to at least the 1500s).

-But how did pumpkin pie become so irrevocably tied with the Thanksgiving holiday?
+But how did pumpkin pie become so irrevocably tied to the Thanksgiving holiday?
 That has everything to do with Sarah Josepha Hale, a New Hampshire-born writer and editor who is often called the “Godmother of Thanksgiving.”
-In her 1827 abolitionist novel Northwood, Hale described a Thanksgiving meal complete with “fried chicken floating in gravy,” broiled ham, wheat bread, cranberry sauce, and—of course—pumpkin pie.
+In her 1827 abolitionist novel Northwood, Hale described a Thanksgiving meal complete with “fried chicken floating in gravy,” broiled ham, wheat bread, cranberry sauce, and, of course, pumpkin pie.
 For more than 30 years, Hale advocated for Thanksgiving to become a national holiday, writing regular editorials and sending letters to five American presidents.
 Thanksgiving was a symbol for unity in an increasingly divided country, she argued [PDF].